abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

 Removed setters from the `IHasCreationTime.CreationTime`, ` IMustHaveCreator.CreatorId` and `IMayHaveCreator.CreatorId` properties to accidently set the creation properties while updating an existing entity.

-Since the ABP Framework automatically sets these properties, you normally don't need to directly set them.
+Since the ABP automatically sets these properties, you normally don't need to directly set them.
 If you want to set them, as a best practice, it is suggested to make it in the constructor to not provide a way to change it later.

 These properties implemented with `protected set` in the `Entity` and `AggregateRoot` base classes.
 That means you can still set in a derived class, if you need it.
 Alternatively, you can use reflection to set them (Or use `ObjectHelper.TrySetProperty` which internally uses reflection) out of the class if you have to do.